 History & Culture

-Springfield has numerous historical sites and cultural experiences.
-Begin your experience with the Lincoln Museum, the Lincoln Presidential Library, and Lincoln’s tomb.
-Discover other designations including a Frank Lloyd Wright house from his Prairie period, intact sections of US Route 66, and the Old State Capitol.
+Springfield has a rich history and numerous historical sites and cultural experiences.
+Discover non-Lincoln sites such as a Frank Lloyd Wright house from his Prairie period, intact sections of US Route 66, and the Old State Capitol.

 Illinois State Capital